Mom and son looking at building blocks

 Tiny Happy People is the BBC's dedicated website for parents of children aged 0-4.
 Tiny Happy People aims to help parents understand the role they play in their child's development and build their confidence in talking and interacting with their children from birth to preschool.

-Click on the link below, to view resources, activities and games to support your child's development.
+Click on the link above, to view resources, activities and games to support your child's development.

 A short animation has been produced to encourage dads to talk to and communicate with their child from birth.